 B. ENVIRONMENTAL ELEMENTS (To be completed by the applicant) EARTH 1.
 General description of the site (✓ one): ☐ flat ☐ rolling ☐ hilly ☐ steep slopes ☐ mountainous ☐ other: 2.
 What is the steepest slope on the site (approximate percent slope)?
 3. What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
 4. Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.
-5. Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
+5. Describe the name of the total area and approximate quantities and total affected area of any filling evacuation and 5.
+Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.
 6. Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
 7. About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
 8. Proposed measures to reduce or control erosion, or other impacts to the earth, if any: AIR 1.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.
 2. Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.
-3. Proposed measures to reduce or control emissions or other impacts to air, if any:
+2. Duranced according to reduce or control emissions or other imports to air if any 3.
+Proposed measures to reduce or control emissions or other impacts to air, if any:

-В. ENVIRONMENTAL ELEMENTS (To be completed by the applicant) SU URFACE WATER 1.
-Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+SURFACE WATER 1.
+Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal stream saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into.
+If appropriate, state what stream or river flows into.
 2. Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans.
-3. Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+If yes, please described and attach available plans. эe 3.
+Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands are indicate the area of the site that would be affected.
 Indicate the source of fill material.
 4. Will the proposal require surface water withdrawals or diversions?
-Give general description, purpose, and approximate quantities if known.
-5. Does the proposal lie within a 100-year floodplain?
+Give general description, purpose, and approxima quantities if known. te 5.
+Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
 6. Does the proposal involve any discharges of waste materials to surface waters?
-If so, describe the type of waste and anticipated volume of discharge.
-G ROUND WATER 1.
+If so, describe the type of waste an anticipated volume of discharge. ıd GROUND WATER 1.
 Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known.
-2. Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
+Given general description, purpose, and approximate quantities if known. ve 2.
+Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for exampl Domestic sewage; industrial, containing the following chemicals; agricultural; etc.).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals of humans the system(s) are expected to serve. he